Snapchat/djinni/README.md

 By default, Djinni only generates interfaces as ObjC `@protocol` when these interfaces are tagged with `+o`.
 Otherwise they become `@interface` in ObjC.

-sc-djinni introduces a new switch to override the default:
+A new switch is introduced to override the default:

 `--objc-gen-protocol true`